 Towards the end of October on the Superior Trail, the temperatures had begun to drop into the teens at night, and I was not staying warm enough.
 So once I reached the outskirts of Duluth, I shuttled into town from a trailhead and purchased the only Xtherm size they had available, a size Large.

 Once I finish the review, I’ll put the Large Xtherm pad in the store at a reduced price.
-It has only been used a couple of nights and is in excellent condition.
+I typically list all used gear in the store for sale.
+It has only been used a few nights and is in excellent condition.

 Table of contents